Skip to Main Content

 Getting your dog fixed has been shown to have a number of health benefits for your dog, and may help to curb undesirable behaviors such as animal aggression, roaming and mounting.

 Needless to say, spaying and neutering also prevents unwanted puppies.
-In the US an estimated 3.3 million dogs enter shelters each year!
+In the US it's estimated that over 3 million dogs enter shelters each year!
 Spaying or neutering your dog is the best way for you to help to reduce the overall number of unwanted pets in your area.

 Is spaying or neutering my dog safe?